Are Barefoot Shoes Good for You?

 Treating Foot Problems Naturally

 One of our favorite tools for treating foot pain naturally is Correct Toes.
 Invented by podiatrist Dr. Ray McClanahan DPM, these simple silicon toe spacers have proven to be effective in helping many people treat foot problems such as bunions, plantar fasciitis, hammertoes, neuromas, capsulitis, knee pain and more.
-We are proud to sell Correct Toes on our website, as they are mentioned often in the articles below.
+We are proud to sell their toe spacers on our website, as they are mentioned often in the articles below.

 Not finding the information you need?
 The Correct Toes website has a comprehensive directory of foot ailments with suggestions for natural, non-invasive treatment: